Sign in to access your HIS profile below.

-From 2020, in celebration of the 40th anniversaries of HIS and the Journal of Hospital Infection (JHI), HIS will recognise outstanding innovative contributions in the prevention and control of healthcare-associated infections from early career clinicians.
+Launched in 2020, in celebration of the 40th anniversaries of HIS and the Journal of Hospital Infection (JHI), the HIS Early Career Award recognises outstanding innovative contributions in the prevention and control of healthcare-associated infections from early career clinicians.

-Nominees must be a clinician who is within 5 years of beginning a substantive Consultant post and is currently based in the UK or RoI.
+Nominees must be a clinician who is within 5 years of beginning a substantive Consultant post and is based in the UK or RoI by 31 January 2024.

 Applications should clearly evidence how the nominee has applied an innovative approach to any of the following areas: